hashgraph/hedera-services/test-clients/yahcli/README.md

               0.0.50 |          15000000000 |
 ```

-## Updating the address book and/or node details
+## Updating the address book and/or node details system files
 For this example, we will run against a `localhost` network since we will modify a system file.

-We want to add an address book entry for a new node with `nodeId=3`.
-The DER-encoded RSA public
+Our goal in the example is to add a completely new address book entry for a node with `nodeId=3`.
-key of the node is in a file _node3.der_, and its TLS X509 cert is in a file _node3.crt_.
-We place
+The DER-encoded RSA public key of the node is in a file _node3.der_, and its TLS X509 cert is
-these files in the directory structure below.
+in a file _node3.crt_.
+We place these files in the directory structure below.
 ```
 localhost
 ├── keys